0xvext/0xvext.github.io/_posts/2018-07-29-migrating-from-ghost-to-jekyll-and-github-pages.md

 ![Atom](../../../assets/images/2018-07-30 16-35-18.png)

 I'm also using the CLI Github client, so I've thrown together some quick-and-dirty Bash scripts in the spirit of "If I typed it twice I should have scripted it once."
 The contents of those scripts are below, and they are also included in the root folder of [my Github pages repository](https://github.com/0xvext/0xvext.github.io).
 My general process is to run `newpost.sh` which creates a new draft, names it based on a title that I enter plus the date, auto-fills the header space and imports a collection of markdown references that I put together for my own reference.
-That list keeps changing, as I better learn markdown.
+That list keeps changing, as I better learn markdown, but most of it was taken from [here](https://kramdown.gettalong.org/syntax.html).
 While I'm editing the post, the `publish.sh` script waits for a "y" response, upon which event it will move the draft of the identified file into the _posts folder and trigger `gitsync.sh` which initiates a `git add`, `git commit`, and a `git push` series of commands to upload the new post(s).

-#[CLI]: Command Line Interface
+*[CLI]: Command Line Interface

 # Automation scripts
 ## newpost.sh